PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Basic_use.md

 **Options for HTBparam( ).**

 I prefer to specify parameter settings separately (here at the top of the script) rather than directly in HTBparam( ), which is of course also possible.
-modality is the key parameter: automatic hyperparameter tuning if modality is :compromise or :accurate, no tuning (except of #trees) is :fast or :fastest.
+modality is the key parameter: automatic hyperparameter tuning if modality is :compromise or :accurate, no tuning (except of #trees) if :fast or :fastest.
 In HTBoost, it is not recommended that the user performs hyperparameter tuning by cross-validation, because this process is done automatically if modality is :compromise or :accurate.
 The recommended process is to first run in modality=:fast or :fastest, for exploratory analysis and to gauge computing time, and then switch to :compromise (default) or :accurate.
+For a tutorial on user-controlled cross-validation, see [User's controlled cross-validation.](User_controlled_cv.md)

 ```julia